sawzedong/SafeShop/README.md

 - fully functional user data setup

 The code may also not be optimised, nor are the security for the database querying very good.

+The code used is merely used to ensure functionality, and authentication for database requests should be written.
 ## Other related resources